Data Visualization

 State highlights

-• Personal income tax revenue outperformed its long-term trend by the greatest amount in New Mexico (6.6%).
+• Personal income tax revenue outperformed its long-term trend in New Mexico (1.2%), and Delaware (0.7%).

 • New Hampshire taxes only specific personal dividend and interest income.
 Tennessee had a tax similar to New Hampshire’s until fiscal 2020, but that tax was fully phased out on Jan.
 1, 2021, although the state still reports some lingering collections.
+Washington also adopted in 2021 its own limited income tax on capital gains that became effective on Jan.
+1, 2022.

 Recent developments

-One question is whether states will be able to afford the budgetary commitments they made in the past three years—such as tax relief and pay raises for public employees—over the long term.
+One question is whether states will be able to afford the budgetary commitments they made in the past four years—such as tax relief and pay raises for public employees—over the long term.
 For instance, fiscal 2023 and 2024 saw the largest net state tax cuts ever recorded (by dollar amount), according to NASBO.
 These reductions range from targeted, temporary rebates to permanent, broad-based rate reductions.
 Additionally, lawmakers in 40 states approved across-the-board wage increases for state employees in fiscal 2024, ranging from 2% to 12%, an increase from the 37 states that raised state worker wages in fiscal 2023 and the 25 states that did so in fiscal 2022.

 States can use two fiscal management tools to better evaluate whether they will be able to afford these and other commitments over the long term and to prepare for possible future fiscal challenges: